zhourunlong/Academic-Blog/_pages/about.md

 My research focuses on machine learning and its theories, with an emphasis on reinforcement learning (RL) and large language models (LLMs).
 Currently, I'm researching reinforcement learning from human feedback (RLHF), RL theories, and LLM reasoning.

+For Summer 2025, I am working as a research intern at Apple, Seattle, under the supervision of [Xuan Kelvin Zou](https://scholar.google.com/citations?user=gSqwyvsAAAAJ&hl=en).
-I'm working (and have worked) as an intern at Microsoft Research, Redmond, under the supervision of Dr. [Baolin Peng](https://www.microsoft.com/en-us/research/people/baolinpeng/) in Spring 2025, Dr. [Yi Zhang](https://www.yi-zhang.me/) in Summer 2024, and Dr. [Beibin Li](https://www.beibinli.com/) in Summer 2023.
+I was a research intern at Microsoft Research, Redmond, under the supervision of Dr. [Baolin Peng](https://www.microsoft.com/en-us/research/people/baolinpeng/) and Dr. [Hao Cheng](https://sites.google.com/site/hcheng2site) in Spring 2025, Dr. [Yi Zhang](https://www.yi-zhang.me/) in Summer 2024, and Dr. [Beibin Li](https://www.beibinli.com/) in Summer 2023.

-I graduated from Yaoclass, [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) at Tsinghua University with a Bachelor of Engineering degree in 2022.
+I graduated from Yao Class, [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) at Tsinghua University with a Bachelor of Engineering degree in 2022.
 My undergraduate thesis was jointly advised by Professor Simon Shaolei Du and Professor [Yi Wu](https://jxwuyi.weebly.com/).

 During my undergraduate and secondary school years, I participated actively in the Olympiad in Informatics and ACM-ICPC.